 The Intuition of SeO Content Creation

 Speaking of your target audience, the seasonal content you create also must be optimized to anticipate and address their needs.
 As an SEO content creator, you should already have a solid understanding of your target audience.
 (If not, develop a buyer persona - stat!)

 By leveraging this understanding of your target audience, you can intuitively find a way to foresee what their next inquiry might be, and either address that aspect within the content itself or lead them to another piece of content that answers the predicted inquiry.

 This is often accomplished by exploring the who, what, when, where, and how of the seasonal topic.
 Answering these key questions can help you provide your target audience with meaningful content.

 In closing, to harness the near-evergreen power of seasonal content, it takes a pinch of seasonal keyword research and a healthy dash of intuition.
 When in doubt, think about your target audience and what they might need the most - after all, they’re the ones for whom you're creating SEO content.

-Need help demonstrating the value of your marketing efforts in a way the execs in your company can appreciate?
+Ready to speak to a local SEO Expert and need help demonstrating the value of your marketing efforts in a way the execs in your company can appreciate?
 Download our free guide: